19 Nature Sensory Bottles That Will Make Your Toddler Fall in Love with the Outdoors 🌿🌟

 Instructions:

-1. Fill the bottle with clear water and add blue food coloring.
+1. Fill the bottle with clear water and add blue or green food coloring.

 2. Add small plastic ocean animals, shells, sand, and seaweed-like materials.